 3 Myths in Social Media Marketing

-Every brand wants to have a Strong Social Media Presence.
-Brand’s want followers, engagement, brand loyalty, awareness, trust and everything from Social Media Platform.
+Brands want followers, engagement, brand loyalty, awareness, trust, and everything from Social Media Platform.
 In order to achieve that Social Media Marketer has to put a lot of efforts.

 The Top 3 Myths in Social Media Marketing are:

 - The Target Audience is on all the Platforms

 - Organic Reach is Dead for a Social Media Marketer

 - Investment of money on Paid Promotions will give High Engagement even for Mediocre Content.

 1. The Target Audience is on all the Platforms

 Each and every Social Media Platform is different.

 For example, Facebook has a very diverse range of an audience but it is not an Open Platform like Twitter.
 Linkedin is a very Closed Platform but it has a very Matured Audience and hence it might not have the diversity in the Audience that is there on Facebook.